 Insuring Your Honeymoon

-It’s finally here you and your loved one have made the big decision to get married.
-We know wedding planning can sometimes be challenging, but choosing where to go on your honeymoon shouldn’t be.
-Your honeymoon is the perfect time to take that dream vacation you and your significant other have always discussed.
-Some couples choose a leisure vacation and choose a tropical destination to relax and enjoy the beach.
-Other honeymooners like to try an adventure trip, a book, an African safari.
-Regardless of the type of honeymoon you are taking, you should make sure you find out all the necessary information you need to travel in this COVID-19 world.
+After all the months of planning, it’s finally time for your wedding and your honeymoon!
+We know wedding planning can sometimes be challenging but choosing where to go on your honeymoon shouldn’t be.
+Your honeymoon is the perfect time to take that dream vacation you and your significant other have always considered.
+Some couples choose a leisure vacation in a tropical destination to relax and enjoy the beach, and other honeymooners prefer a little more adventure and book things like African safaris or hiking in the Rocky Mountains.
+Regardless of the type of honeymoon trip you are taking, you should make sure that you are aware of any travel rules and regulations that may be in place for the country you are visiting.
+From COVID-19 restrictions to terror threats, you need to be alert and protected before you depart.

 Is travel insurance a requirement for your honeymoon destination?

-Even if the country you are going to visit does not require travel insurance, we recommend that you purchase a travel insurance plan to protect your investment in your trip because you never know when an unforeseen circumstance can occur and affect your travel plans.
+Even if the country you are visiting does not require travel insurance, we recommend that you purchase a travel insurance plan to protect yourself and your investment in your trip because you never know when an unforeseen circumstance can occur and disrupt your travel plans.

 Why should you buy travel insurance for your honeymoon?

 A honeymoon is a once-in-a-lifetime excursion with your partner.
-These vacations tend to be expensive depending on the destination and activities you plan on doing while on your trip.
-Travel Insurance protects your investment in your honeymoon and protects you from unforeseen events that can disrupt your trip.
-For example, if you have to cancel your honeymoon because of a sickness or injury, a family member's death, or if a natural disaster happens at your destination, your insurance policy would reimburse you for your prepaid expenses.
+These vacations tend to be expensive, depending on the destination, and activities you plan on doing while on your trip can add up quickly.
+Travel insurance protects your investment in your honeymoon and protects you from unforeseen events that can disrupt your trip.
+For example, if you must cancel your honeymoon because of a sickness or injury, a family member's death, or if a natural disaster happens at your destination, your travel insurance plan could reimburse you for your prepaid, non-refundable travel expenses.

 What type of travel insurance should you purchase for your honeymoon?